 - Funding community rent banks to help people in financial crisis avoid potential eviction.

-- Investing a record $1.3 billion in child care over three years, building the foundation for a universal child care system that will give B.C. parents access to affordable, quality child care when they want or need it.
+- Investing a record $1.3 billion new funding in child care over three years, building the foundation for a universal child care system that will give B.C. parents access to affordable, quality child care when they want or need it.

 - Launched the Fee Reduction Initiative and the Affordable Child Care Benefit, saving many families more than $19,000 per year.